jxxcarlson/blockParser/README.md

 The sourceMap has the property that the line at index `k` in the source is a line of the block with `id = sourceMap[k]`.
-We can look up the block corresponding to a given line using
+To look up the block corresponding to a given line, use

 ```elm
 getNodeAtLine : Array (Maybe Id) -> Int -> Tree Block -> Maybe Block
 ```

-To go in the other direction, we can find the beginning and ending indices of the source array corresponding to a given `Id` using
+To go in the other direction, the beginning and ending indices of the source array corresponding to a given `Id` are computed by

 ```elm
 getArraySegment : Id -> Tree Block -> Maybe ( Int, Int )